DragonBox/uplift-documentation/source/howto/uplifting_packages.rst

 UnityVersion
   This is minimal version of Unity this package is going to work on.
-  In case of doubt just use the version you're repacking for.
+  In case of doubt just use the version you're preparing for.

 PackageName
   Name of your choosing.
-If you're repackaging it's best to use the same name as original package.
+If you're preparing an external package it's best to use the same name as original package.

 PackageVersion
-  Version of the package you're repackaging.
-We're tracking things inside using it, so it's for the best to always keep it incremental.
+  Version of the package.
+If you're preparing an external package it's best to use the same version as original package.
+Uplift uses version numbers to decide for upgrades, so it's best to increment them when necessary.

 PackageLicense
   This is very important, as it allows you to see the